pingcap/docs/tidb-cloud/set-up-private-endpoint-connections.md

 #### Step 6.
 Enable Private DNS

 After you have accepted the endpoint connection, you are at the **Enable Private DNS** stage.
-Click the **Copy** button to copy the command and run it in your terminal.
+Click the **Copy** button to copy the command and run it in your AWS CLI.
 The `<your_vpc_endpoint_id>` placeholder is automatically replaced with the value you have provided in Step 5.

 Then click **Create** to finalize the creation of the private endpoint.